Evaluation Committee/ Panel

-There are certain advantages inherent in the LTA that make it useful in any agency purchasing strategy, such as avoiding the repetition of processes and the corresponding paperwork for the same item throughout a project.
-Being by definition a larger purchase, organisations can get the best product/service at the best price in the shortest amount of time.
+There are certain advantages inherent in the LTA that make it interesting to include as many of these agreements as possible in our purchasing strategy, such as avoiding the repetition of processes and the corresponding paperwork for the same item throughout a project.
+Being by definition a larger purchase, organizations can get the best product/service at the best price in the shortest amount of time.

 The quality of a product refers to all the elements and characteristics which constitute the product and which contribute to its compliance with the defined technical specifications.

 Quality assurance (QA) is a procedure to ensure the quality of products or services by preventing mistakes and defects in manufactured products and avoiding problems when delivering products or services to beneficiaries.
 It is based in two principles: